 Massage helps relieve muscle tension and stress, but most of all it creates a calming environment to rest my brain.
 I’m a perpetual “thinker” and it can be challenging to quiet my mind.
 Even during treatments, I find that I’m constantly having to redirect myself to stay present in the moment.

 I’m sure some people see massage therapy as a luxury, but I have to disagree.
 Sure, at some of the higher-end spas you might spend $300 or more for a massage.
-But my membership runs just $49.99 per month–that’s one-third the the cost of having a $5 specialty coffee every day.
+But my membership runs $49.99 per month, which is one-third of the cost of having a $5 specialty coffee every day.

-It’s so important to me that I categorize it as “health care” in my home budget.
-From my perspective massage is self-care, which is a form of preventive health care.
+Massage is so important to me that I categorize it as health care on my home budget.
+From my perspective, massage is self-care, a form of preventive health care.
 Stress can take a significant physical and emotional toll on our health, and I would much rather spend money on this side of the equation than the medical treatment side.

 However you choose to manage stress and tension, it’s wise to create a regular schedule.
 If you wait until you are experiencing excessive amounts of stress, you’ve missed the opportunity to prevent it.